-Aguas Calientes is on the map because of its close proximity to Machu Picchu.
-The town, now officially called Machu Picchu Pueblo, sits at the bottom of the valley and serves as the main access point to the famed sight.
+The town nearest Machu Picchu, Aguas Calientes, is on the map because of its close proximity to the famous ruins.
+The town, now officially called Machu Picchu Pueblo, sits at the bottom of the valley and serves as the main access point to the famed sight as it is the location of the train station, bus station, and various accommodation and dining options.
 The city itself is not very attractive, but in all likelihood you will spend about one night here during your visit to Machu Picchu.

 Putucusi, meaning "Happy Mountain" is on the same side of the river as the town.
 You can take a trail to the summit, which is about 2370 meters above sea level.
 The hike can be steep and quite intense, but the views are amazing and worth the effort.
 Do ask about trail conditions at the tourist office before you begin the hike.